norquip/My_Deep_Learning_Labs/README.md

 ## Overview

 This project builds and trains a Convolutional Neural Network (CNN) to classify images of daisy and sunflower flowers.
 See ([DaisySun_Adam_SGD](https://github.com/norquip/My_Deep_Learning_Labs/blob/main/DaisySun_Adam_SGD.ipynb)).
-The goal is to compare two popular optimization algorithms—Adam and SGD—and evaluate their effect on training stability, convergence speed, and overall performance.
+The goal is to understand several concepts thar are involved in the construction of CNN.

 This lab was developed as part of my personal deep learning learning path.